 But as the months pass, forests and other habitats regenerate and many birds return.
 Over the longer term, forests mature, closing hurricane-created gaps in the canopy, at least until the inevitable next hurricane.

-Studying the impact of hurricanes on birds requires data from both before and after the event.
+Studying the impact of hurricanes requires data from before and after the event.
 However, there are few long-term avian studies in the Caribbean.
-Much of what exists is from Puerto Rico, an American territory where researchers have numerous ongoing investigations, including many studies in El Yunque National Forest.
+Much of what exists is from Puerto Rico, a U.S. territory where researchers have numerous ongoing investigations, including many studies in El Yunque National Forest.

 Christmas Bird Counts administered by the National Audubon Society are one source of data.
 CBCs have been conducted for years in several locations in Puerto Rico, utilizing consistent procedures that can provide comparable “before” and “after” data.